componentjs/spec/readme.md

   - `implementation.md` - implementation notes
   - `faq.md` - frequently asked questions

-Modules are defined with suffixes.
-Without a suffix,
-a module is assumed to be a command line tool.
-For example, `component.json/` is the specifications for `component.json`, and `component-build` is the specifications for the `component build` command.

 ## Contributing

 Open an issue or a pull request with any suggestions you may have.

-Do natural line breaks (periods, commas, etc.) in markdown so diffs look better.

 ## License